Use ESP32 Capacitive Touch Sensor with Arduino Code

 }

-The hollows correspond to the moment the wire is touched.
-To determine if the wire has been touched, a threshold value must be defined.
-If we are below this threshold value, then the button has been touched.
+The hollows correspond to the moment when the wire is touched.
+A threshold value must be defined to determine if the cable has been touched.
+If we are below this threshold value, we have touched the button.

 Note

-The threshold value depends on the material used (wire, length, breadboard …) and must be adjusted.
+The threshold value depends on the material used (wire, length, breadboard) and should be adjusted.

 int capacitiveValue = 100;